The most powerful toxin. The most dangerous and deadly poisons in the world. Deadly poisons in nature

 • provide fresh air, peace;

-Fast-acting poisons are present next to a person, but if safety precautions are observed, it is possible to avoid poisoning.
-When signs of intoxication appear, first aid is quickly provided and doctors are called.
+Fast acting poisons are present near a person, but if safety precautions are followed, poisoning can be avoided.
+If signs of intoxication appear, first aid is quickly provided and doctors are called.

 Video: quick poisons for humans

-The world-famous medieval physician and alchemist Paracelsus once said: “Everything is poison, everything is medicine; both are determined by the dose.
-Even water in excess can lead to death.
-However, some substances will need a meager amount - this will be enough to provoke death.
-Sometimes just one drop is enough to fall on unprotected hands - it is these substances that are classified as very poisonous.
-Among deadly substances, there are also organic substances of plant nature, and heavy metals, and gases synthesized by man.
+The world-famous medieval physician and alchemist Paracelsus once said: “Everything is poison, everything is medicine; both are determined by the dose.”
+Even too much water can cause death.
+However, some substances will require a tiny amount - this will be enough to cause death.
+Sometimes just one drop is enough to fall on hands unprotected by gloves - these are the substances that are classified as very toxic.
+Among the deadly substances there are also organic substances plant nature, and heavy metals, and gases synthesized by man.
 We have prepared for you a list of the most dangerous of them - the 25 most deadly toxic substances.

-The world's most toxic substance to humans is cyanide.
+The most poisonous substance in the world for humans is cyanide.

-The most common forms of cyanide are a colorless gas or crystals, but regardless of the form, this substance is deadly.
-For some people, cyanide smells like bitter almonds.
+The most common forms of cyanide are a colorless gas or crystals, but regardless of the form, the substance is mortal danger.
+To some people, cyanide smells like bitter almonds.

 Cyanide poisoning is accompanied by characteristic symptoms: headache, nausea, rapid breathing, rapid heartbeat, and a feeling of general malaise.
-Without timely medical intervention, cyanide will kill the body, provoking oxygen starvation of cells. bottle of cyanide
+Without timely medical intervention, cyanide will kill the body, causing oxygen starvation cells.
+Vial of cyanide

-Cyanide is contained in apple seeds, but do not rush to wash your stomach by eating a few seeds - the concentration of a dangerous substance in them is extremely low.
-You have to eat more than ten whole apple stalks before you experience the effects of cyanide poisoning.
-But, of course, you shouldn't do this.
+Cyanide is contained in apple seeds, but do not rush to rinse your stomach after eating a few seeds - the concentration of the dangerous substance in them is extremely insignificant.
+You would have to eat more than ten whole apple stalks before you feel the effects of cyanide poisoning.
+But, of course, you shouldn’t do this.

-Hydrofluoric acid, or hydrofluoric acid, is a chemical needed to make polytetrafluoroethylene, more commonly known as Teflon.
+Hydrofluoric acid, or hydrofluoric acid, is a chemical required to produce polytetrafluoroethylene, more commonly known as Teflon.
 It is also an extremely toxic poison.

-If a liquid containing even a small amount of hydrofluoric acid gets on the skin, it is likely that the poison will enter the circulatory system through the capillaries.
-Reacting with calcium, it will begin to break down your bones.
+If a liquid containing even a small amount of hydrofluoric acid gets on the skin, there is a high probability that the poison will enter through the capillaries. circulatory system.
+When it reacts with calcium, it will begin to break down your bones.

 Fortunately, getting this substance on the skin is painless, and the process of penetration through the skin is not instantaneous, so you will have enough time to wash this dangerous substance off yourself.

 Arsenic has been known since ancient times.
-It occurs naturally in pure form and in the form of sulfides.
-In form, it is a crystalline semimetal.
-Medieval alchemists, including the already mentioned Paracelsus, were engaged in the synthesis of arsenic.
+It occurs in nature in pure form and in the form of sulfides.
+It is a crystalline semimetal in form.
+Medieval alchemists, including the already mentioned Paracelsus, were involved in the synthesis of arsenic.

-This substance, until the end of the 19th century, was the most common poison used to commit murders.
+This substance, up to late XIX centuries, was the most common poison used to commit murder.
 A victim poisoned with arsenic dies from several hours to several days.
 This practice dates back to the Late Middle Ages and the Renaissance.
-The characteristic symptoms of arsenic poisoning, severe vomiting and diarrhea, were at the time easily confused with symptoms of cholera or dysentery.
+The characteristic symptoms of arsenic poisoning were severe vomiting and diarrhea, which at the time could easily be confused with symptoms of cholera or dysentery.

 Belladonna

-This plant has also been known since ancient times, and it was used both in Europe and in Russia.
-All parts of belladonna are highly toxic, especially the roots.
-Berries are the least poisonous, and yet two berries would be enough to kill a one-year-old child.
+This plant has also been known since ancient times, and it was used both in Europe and in Rus'.
+All parts of belladonna are very toxic, especially the roots.
+The least poisonous are the berries, and yet two berries will be enough to kill a one-year-old child.

-In medieval Italy, the juice of this plant was instilled into the eyes of local women of fashion - due to the content of atropine in it, the pupils expanded, and the look acquired an alluring brilliance.
-At the same time, it is atropine alkaloids that lead to poisoning - they actively affect the nervous system, first provoking an excited state, and then leading to rabies and cardiac arrest.
-Not for nothing is one of the names of this plant - Crazy Berry.
+In medieval Italy, the juice of this plant was dropped into the eyes of local fashionistas - thanks to the atropine content in it, the pupils dilated, and the gaze acquired an alluring shine.
+At the same time, it is atropine alkaloids that lead to poisoning - they actively affect the nervous system, first provoking an excited state, and then leading to rage and cardiac arrest.
+It’s not for nothing that one of the names of this plant is Crazy Berry.

 Carbon monoxide or carbon monoxide is a silent killer.
-The physical form of this substance is a gas without taste, color and smell.
-This gas is released during the combustion of coal, for example - it is he who is the cause of many deaths in fires.
+Physical form This substance is a gas without taste, color or odor.
+This gas is released when coal burns, for example - it is the cause of many deaths in fires.

 Clipping from an old magazine warning about the dangers of carbon monoxide

-This substance disrupts the process of oxygen transfer, due to which oxygen starvation occurs in cells.
-Symptoms of poisoning - general physical weakness, dizziness and headache, nausea, drowsiness.
-Fortunately, carbon monoxide poisoning is reversible - timely resuscitation measures can "bring back to life" a person who has inhaled carbon monoxide.
+This substance disrupts the process of oxygen transfer, which causes oxygen starvation in cells.
+Symptoms of poisoning are general physical weakness, dizziness and headache, nausea, drowsiness.
+Fortunately, carbon monoxide poisoning is reversible - timely resuscitation measures can “bring back to life” a person who has inhaled carbon monoxide.

-The fruits of the Manchineel tree, also called manchineel, look like green apples, but don't rush to taste them.
-It is best to stay away from this tree altogether - it is one of the most poisonous plants on Earth and certainly the most poisonous in North America.
+The fruits of the Manchinella tree, also called manchinella, look like green apples, but don’t rush to taste them.
+It's best to stay away from this tree altogether - it is one of the most poisonous plants on Earth and certainly the most poisonous in North America.

-Manchine grows in Florida, and you need to be wary of the juice of this tree.
-Even the wind blowing on you from this terrible plant can lead to severe itching, and the ingress of milky juice on the skin will cause painful blisters, dermatitis and severe burns.
-The smoke from burning the branches of this tree can cause blindness if it gets into the eyes.
-Well, let's not talk about the fruits.
+Manchinella grows in Florida, but you need to be wary of the sap of this tree.
+Even the wind blowing on you from the direction of this terrible plant can lead to severe itching, and the hit milky juice on the skin will cause painful blisters, dermatitis and severe burns.
+Smoke from burning branches of this tree can cause blindness if it comes into contact with the eyes.
+Well, it’s not worth talking about the fruits.

 Manchineel tree danger warning

-An interesting fact: the local Indians, during the time of the Spanish conquest of these lands, used an extract from the manchineel root as one of the components of a terrible poison, which smeared arrowheads.
-From one such arrow that hit the leg, the famous Spanish conquistador Juan Ponce de Leon died long and painfully.
+Interesting fact: local Indians, during the Spanish conquest of these lands, used an extract from manchinella root as one of the components of a terrible poison, which was used to smear arrowheads.
+The famous Spanish conquistador Juan Ponce de Leon died long and painfully from one such arrow that hit him in the leg.

 This substance is the most active non-metal, interacting with literally anything.
-If it comes into contact with the skin, such a gas will cause severe chemical burns.
+If it comes into contact with the skin, such gas will cause a severe chemical burn.
 It can also contribute to eye damage, including blindness.
-If you are fond of organic chemistry, remember that fluorine is not to be trifled with.
+If you are interested in organic chemistry, remember that fluorine is not to be trifled with.

 This compound is found both in industrial pesticides and in the sap of some plants in Australia and South Africa (Dichapetalum cymosum).
-Eating the latter leads to the death of about 8% of livestock grazing in the areas of its growth.
-Tellingly, there is no antidote for this substance.
+Consumption of the latter leads to the death of about 8% of livestock grazing in the areas where it grows.
+What is characteristic is that there is no antidote for this substance.
 For humans, the lethal dose is 5 mg per 1 kg.

-The most dangerous man-made poison is called dioxin - only 50 micrograms are needed for an adult.
-This is the third most toxic poison known to science - it is 60 times more toxic than cyanide!
+The most dangerous poison created by man is called dioxin - only 50 micrograms are required for an adult.
+It is the third most toxic poison known to science- it is 60 times more toxic than cyanide!

-This substance, or rather a whole group of substances, designated for ease of perception by a single term, belongs to the group of xenobiotics, that is, substances that are alien to the natural biotic substances of the Earth.
-This is a consequence of the chemical industry and waste processing.
-Also, dioxins are a cumulative poison, that is, they gradually accumulate both in the environment and in the organisms of living beings, leading to terrible changes.
+This substance, or rather a whole group of substances, denoted by a single term for ease of perception, belongs to the group of xenobiotics, that is, substances alien to the natural biotic substances of the Earth.
+This is a consequence chemical industry and waste recycling.
+Dioxins are also a cumulative poison, that is, they gradually accumulate both in the environment and in the bodies of living beings, leading to terrible changes.

-This colorless liquid is the strongest neurotoxin.
-Even thick latex gloves will not save from its impact.
-This fact is confirmed by the tragic death of inorganic chemist Karen Wetterhahn in 1996.
-A few drops of the substance that fell on the scientist's glove led to death - after 4 months, symptoms of poisoning began to appear, and six months later the woman died.
+This colorless liquid is a powerful neurotoxin.
+Even thick latex gloves will not save you from its effects.
+This fact confirmed tragic death inorganic chemist Karen Wetterhahn in 1996.
+A few drops of the substance that fell on the scientist’s glove led to death - after 4 months, symptoms of poisoning began to appear, and six months later the woman died.

 Aconite, also known as Fighter, is a whole family of plants, many of which are valued for their beautiful flowers.
 However, all of them are extremely toxic, however, this only applies to juice.
-The most poisonous parts of plants are tubers, the active substance is the alkaloid aconitine.
+The most poisonous parts of plants are tubers, active substance the alkaloid aconitine acts.

 Aconite plant containing aconitine

-According to legend, these plants sprouted from the saliva of Cerberus, whom Hercules brought out of the underworld of Hades.
+According to legend, these plants sprouted from the saliva of Cerberus, whom Hercules brought from the underground kingdom of Hades.
 What does this legend indicate?
-The fact that the plant was widely known already in ancient Greece.
+The fact that the plant was widely known already in Ancient Greece.

-Some modern "healers" are promoting the idea of treating cancer and many other diseases with aconite tincture.
-Clinically, the effectiveness of such treatment has not been proven and is associated with a risk to your health.
+Some modern “healers” promote the idea of treating cancer and many other diseases with tincture of aconite.
+The clinical effectiveness of this treatment has not been proven and is associated with risks to your health.

-Substances of this group are found in poisonous mushrooms, among others - in pale grebe.
-The effect of this poison on the body is extremely destructive - the work of the gastrointestinal tract, kidneys and heart is paralyzed.
-There is necrosis of the liver tissue.
+Substances of this group are contained in poisonous mushrooms, among others - in pale toadstool.
+The effect of this poison on the body is extremely destructive - work is paralyzed gastrointestinal tract, kidneys and heart.
+Necrosis of liver tissue occurs.

 In case of poisoning, the first symptoms appear very sharply after 5 hours or more - depending on the degree of poisoning, its active phase can begin even after a day.
-The condition is deteriorating rapidly - bloody diarrhea, terrible pain in the abdominal cavity, severe vomiting.
-Mushroom amatoxin poisoning in most cases is severe and requires immediate medical attention.
+The condition is rapidly deteriorating - bloody diarrhea, terrible pain in the abdominal cavity, severe vomiting.
+Mushroom poisoning with amatoxin in most cases is severe and requires immediate medical intervention.

-Three out of four people who pick up this bacterium die, even if they are hospitalized and treated.
-You can get infected from livestock used in agriculture.
-However, the disease is very acute, so that the foci of infection, if they occur, can be identified and destroyed in a timely manner, along with carriers.
+Three out of four people who contract this bacterium die, even if they are hospitalized and treated.
+You can get infected from livestock used for agriculture.
+However, the disease is very acute, so that foci of infection, if they occur, can be promptly identified and destroyed, along with the carriers.

-Enclosure of quarantine zone due to anthrax outbreak
+Fencing a quarantine zone due to an anthrax outbreak

 Hemlock

-You may know this plant as Hemlock, or Omega.
-It is a distant relative of celery and is the carrier of one of the strongest poisons among the plant kingdom.
-According to legend, the ancient Greek thinker Socrates was once poisoned by him.
+You may know this plant under the name Hemlock, or Omega.
+It is a distant relative of celery and is a carrier of one of the strongest poisons among the plant kingdom.
+According to legend, the ancient Greek thinker Socrates was once poisoned with it.

 This plant is popular as a murder weapon.
-Most often, it is sprinkled on the victim's food under the guise of a salad.
+Most often it is added to the victim's food under the guise of salad.
 Poisoning leads to severe convulsions, pain and death.
-Even in the event that the poisoned person survives, the consequences in the form of amnesia, severe tremors and clouding of reason can haunt him for the rest of his life.
+Even if the poisoned person survives, the consequences in the form of amnesia, severe tremors and clouding of reason can haunt him for the rest of his life.

 Hemlock plant containing hemlock

-This is the main ingredient in rat poison, a powerful pesticide.
-It was synthesized from the seeds of the tropical chilibuha tree, also known as the emetic nut.
+This is the main ingredient of rat poison, a powerful pesticide.
+Was synthesized from seeds tropical tree chilibuha, also known as vomit nut.
 Strychnine will have no less effective effect on humans than on pests - death from a dose of 50 mg can occur for an adult half an hour after poisoning.

-You can get poisoned by strychnine by inhaling its fumes, applying it to the skin, or inadvertently taking it orally.
-Symptoms occur almost immediately - vomiting and painful convulsions.
+You can become poisoned by strychnine by inhaling its fumes, applying it to the skin, or inadvertently taking it orally.
+Symptoms appear almost immediately - vomiting and painful convulsions.

 Strychnine is one of the most popular poisons, often appearing in literary works, cinema and even comics.

-The most powerful paralytic poison produced by dinophytes.
-The most potent non-protein toxin, having the most complex cell structure for a non-protein compound produced by a living organism.
+A powerful paralytic poison produced by dinophyte algae.
+The most powerful non-protein toxin with the most complex structure cells for a non-protein compound produced by a living organism.

-In addition, it is the most terrible "sea" poison.
-Its source is, in fact, plankton.
-Fortunately, extremely high concentrations of these microorganisms are required for poisoning, so the risk of accidentally poisoning them is virtually zero.
+In addition, it is the most terrible “sea” poison.
+Its source is essentially plankton.
+Fortunately, poisoning requires an extremely high concentration of these microorganisms, so the risk of accidental poisoning is virtually zero.

 Previously, mercury was actively used in thermometers and medical thermometers.
-At the same time, mercury is the only volatile metal whose vapor poisoning can be fatal.
-Mercury can cause tissue necrosis, blindness, kidney failure, amnesia and paralysis of the central nervous system.
+Moreover, mercury is the only volatile metal whose vapor poisoning can be fatal.
+Mercury can cause tissue necrosis, blindness, kidney failure, amnesia and central nervous system paralysis. nervous system.

 This is what liquid mercury looks like

-Another deadly metal, but this time - radioactive.
-In the last 50 years, it has been a popular weapon for show killing.
+Another deadly metal, but this time it is radioactive.
+In the last 50 years it has been a popular weapon for demonstrative murder.
 Alexander Litvinenko, Yasser Arafat, Alexander Goldfarb and others died from polonium poisoning.

 Polonium in its natural state

-Polonium-210 is 250,000 times more poisonous than hydrocyanic acid.
-For the death of an adult male, it will be enough for him to get 10 micrograms of this isotope into his body.
-So, it would take about a gram of polonium to kill ten million people.
-Characteristically, the alpha particles of this substance are not able to penetrate the skin, so for poisoning with polonium, it is necessary to get inside the body, for example, through the respiratory tract or the oral cavity.
+Polonium-210 is 250 thousand times more toxic than hydrocyanic acid.
+For the death of an adult male, 10 mcg of this isotope entering his body will be sufficient.
+So, to kill ten million people you would need about a gram of polonium.
+What is characteristic is that the alpha particles of this substance are not able to penetrate the skin, so for polonium poisoning it is necessary to enter the body, for example, through respiratory tract or oral cavity.

-This poison is found in all parts of the Cerberus trees, named after the guardian of the gates of the kingdom of Hades.
-Even the smoke of this tree can cause serious poisoning.
-The action of the poison leads to cardiac arrest.
+This poison is found in all parts of Cerberus trees, named after the guardian of the gates of the kingdom of Hades.
+Even the smoke from this tree can cause serious poisoning.
+The effect of the poison leads to cardiac arrest.

-In Madagascar, until 1861, eating the fruits of Cerberus was used in lawsuits and was a kind of analogue of the "bathing of witches" of medieval Europe.
-If the accused survived after the reception, he was considered innocent, but if he did not survive, it is obvious that guilt can be considered proven.
+In Madagascar, until 1861, eating Cerberus fruits was used in trials and was a kind of analogue of the “witch bath” medieval Europe.
+If the accused survived after taking it, he was considered innocent, but if he did not survive, it is obvious that guilt can be considered proven.

 Botulinum toxin

 The most powerful organic poison, neurotoxin.
-For an adult, the lethal dose is approximately 0.05 mcg.
-Ingestion leads to paralysis and eventual death.
+For an adult, the lethal dose will be approximately 0.05 mcg.
+Entering the body leads to paralysis and further death.

 In this form, butulinum toxin is used in aesthetic medicine.

-Botox used in aesthetic medicine is butulinum toxin, perhaps somewhat modified.
+Botox, used in aesthetic medicine, is butulinum toxin, albeit slightly modified.

-Bacteria Clostridium botulinum, which produce butulinum toxin, prefer an airless environment.
-That is why, penetrating spores into canned spins, they activate vital processes, releasing a deadly poison.
+The bacteria Clostridium botulinum, which produces butulinum toxin, prefer an airless environment.
+That is why, when spores penetrate canned twists, they activate vital processes, releasing a deadly poison.

 Tetrodotoxin

 This is the world-famous poison of fugu fish, considered a delicacy in Japan.
-Once in the body, tetrodotoxin leads to respiratory arrest.
-There is no antidote, but the poisoned person can be saved by supporting the work of the respiratory organs artificially for some time.
+Once in the body, tetrodotoxin causes respiratory arrest.
+There is no antidote, but the poisoned person can be saved by supporting the functioning of the respiratory system artificially for some time.
 However, every year in Japan, several people die from fugu fish poisoning.
-Dozens more people can be saved.
+Several dozen more people are saved.

-Puffer fish do not produce tetrodotoxin, but only accumulate it from the plankton it consumes, the toxicity of some species of which we have already considered earlier.
+Fugu fish does not produce tetrodotoxin, but only accumulates it from the plankton it consumes, the toxicity of some species of which we have already discussed earlier.

-Chemical weapons, combat nerve gas.
-It was created in the mid-1930s and was used on the battlefields of the Second World War and in the wars of modern history and major terrorist attacks.
+Chemical weapons, military nerve gas.
+It was created in the mid-30s, used on the battlefields of World War II and in wars modern history and major terrorist attacks.
 It was recognized as a weapon of mass destruction.

 This gas is colorless, tasteless and odorless.
 Death from sarin poisoning is terrible and very fast.
 Antidotes exist, but comprehensive treatment of those poisoned by sarin on the battlefield is virtually impossible.
-Sarin is one of the substances banned from production and stockpiling under the 1997 UN Chemical Weapons Convention.
+Sarin is one of the substances prohibited from production and stockpiling under the Chemical Weapons Convention adopted by the UN in 1997.

-This poison is produced by a small yellow frog that lives in the tropical forests in southwestern Colombia - the Terrible leafcreeper.
-The poison secreted by the skin glands of the frog and serving as its defense against predators is one of the strongest organic non-protein poisons.
+This poison is produced by a small yellow frog that lives in tropical forests in the southwest of Colombia - the Terrible Leaf Climber.
+The poison secreted by the skin glands of the frog and serving as its protection from predators is one of the strongest organic non-protein poisons.

-The action of the poison paralyzes the work of the respiratory system, muscles and heart, leading to its stop.
-The local Indians use this poison by running a blowpipe dart across the frog's back.
+The action of the poison paralyzes the respiratory system, muscles and heart, leading to its stop.
+Local Indians use this poison by running a blowpipe dart across the frog's back.
 After being wounded by such a dart, a person dies in less than 10 minutes.
-There is no effective antidote, but scientists today have developed synthetic analogues of batrachotoxin that are twice as toxic.
+There is no effective antidote, but scientists have now developed synthetic analogs of batrachotoxin that are twice as toxic.

 One of the strongest phytotoxins.
-Of particular danger is in the form of an aerosol.
-In nature, it is found in castor beans, castor beans.
+It is especially dangerous in aerosol form.
+Found naturally in castor beans and castor beans.
 You probably know another derivative of this plant - castor oil.

 Castor beans containing ricin

-The chemical warfare agent VX is the most powerful man-made poison ever synthesized by man.
-Weapons based on this gas are still in service with the US and Russian armies, although according to official data in 2017, the Russian army completely destroyed its stockpiles of chemical weapons, including VX and its analogues.
+Chemical warfare agent VX is the most powerful man-made poison ever synthesized by man.
+Weapons based on this gas are still in service with the armies of the United States and Russia, although according to official data, in 2017 the Russian army completely destroyed its reserves chemical weapons, including VX and its analogues.

-This is what the repository of the most terrible chemical weapons on Earth looks like
+This is what the storage facility for the most terrible chemical weapons on Earth looks like

-It was with this poison that the half-brother of Kim Jong-un, the leader of North Korea, was killed at Kuala Lumpur International Airport in 2017.
+It was this poison that killed the half-brother of Kim Jong-un, the leader of North Korea, at Kuala Lumpur International Airport in 2017.

-As you can see, there are enough dangerous substances of organic origin in the world.
-But the most powerful poisons are man-made.
-Today, there are several international agreements that ban the production and condemn the use of chemical weapons.
+As you can see, there is enough in the world hazardous substances organic origin.
+But the most powerful poisons are created by man.
+Today there are several international agreements prohibiting the production and condemning the use of chemical weapons.
 But its reserves are still large and cases of its use continue to be recorded.
 How to avoid becoming a victim of poisoning with the substances described in this article?
-Be vigilant when working with various chemicals, do not eat puffer fish, do not stroke toads and hope that the "powerful of this world" will have the prudence to never use any of the arsenal of weapons of mass destruction that they have at their disposal.
+Be vigilant when working with various chemical reagents, do not eat puffer fish meat, do not pet toads and hope that “ strong of the world This is enough prudence to never use any of the arsenal of weapons of mass destruction that they have at their disposal.